Keck-DataReductionPipelines/KCWI_DRP/docs/source/installing.rst

 Installing KCWI_DRP
 ===================

-This document describes how to install KCWI_DRP.
-Both for users and developers.
+This document describes how to install KCWI_DRP, for both users and developers.

 Installing Dependencies
 =======================